amckinney/terraform-provider-vellum/CONTRIBUTING.md

 Whenever we need to make an override, it's best to start with the genearted code as a base, then add and/or remove only the pieces that we're concerned with.
-In this case, we're going to make a schema change to adapt how we read the data source, so we will only need to copy the `Schemas` and `Read` methods shown below (notice the `name` property is marked as _required_):
+In this case, we're going to make a schema change to adapt how we read the data source, so we will only need to understand the `Schemas` and `Read` methods shown below (notice the `name` property is marked as _required_):

 ```go